-NxFilter provides several authentication methods including single sign-on (SSO) with Active Directory.
+NxFilter provides several user authentication methods including single sign-on (SSO) with Active Directory.

 Why authenticationWhen you install NxFilter for the first time, you only have one policy and it applies to everybody in your network.
-But what if you are working for a school as a systems administrator and you want to apply a policy based on user and group?
+However, what if you are working for a school as a systems administrator and you want to apply a different policy based on user and group?
 You may want to apply a stricter policy to your students and a bit lenient policy to the teachers and staffs.
-So you need to differentiate users.
+So, you need to differentiate users.
 That's when you need to enable authentication.

 Which authenticationNxFilter supports several ways of authentication.
 You can choose one of them or mix and match some of them.
 1. IP based authentication

 This is the simplest form of authentication.
 When you use static IP addresses in your network, this might be the best choice.
 Associate IPs or IP ranges to a user that you created on NxFilter GUI.2.
 Password based authentication

 You need to enable authentication on 'Config > Setup' before you use IP based authentication.

 When you enable authentication, NxFilter forwards any unauthenticated user to its login page unless they have IP address associations.
 They can go through the login page with their passwords you set on 'User > User'.3.
 LDAP based authentication

 If you import users from an OpenLDAP or an Active Directory, they will be able to use their LDAP credentials on NxFilter's login page.4.
 Login token based authentication